Hoofprints of the Past Museum

 • Notable Homestead Sites and Community Sites

-The 2023 Bozeman Trail Tour is full.
-If you would like to be notified about the tour for next year in 2024, please complete a Tour Notification Form
+If you would like to be notified about the 2026 Bozeman Trail of Powder River Tour next year, please complete a Tour Notification Form

 Please note: Dogs are not allowed on the tour for any reason.